Workplace and EAP Counselling Skills

-With thanks to NCS Organisational Member Atrium Clinic for the content of this course and their ongoing work.
+With thanks to NCPS Organisational Member Atrium Clinic for the content of this course and their ongoing work.
 You can find out more about Atrium Clinic here.

 About this Course